sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

 3. Traverse the Graph:
     - For each unvisited node, start a DFS (or BFS).
 This will visit all nodes in that component.
     - Increment the count of connected components each time you start a traversal from an unvisited node.

+### 7. Course Schedule
+To determine if it's possible to finish all courses given their prerequisites, this problem can be thought of as checking for cycles in a directed graph.
+Each course is a node, and each prerequisite is a directed edge from one course to another.
+If there's a cycle in the graph, it's impossible to complete all courses; otherwise, it's feasible.

+#### Steps
+1. Graph Representation: Represent the courses and their prerequisites as a directed graph using an adjacency list.
+2. Cycle Detection with Topological Sort:
+    - Use Kahn’s Algorithm (BFS approach) to perform topological sorting by counting in-degrees of each node.
+    - Alternatively, use DFS with a recursion stack to detect cycles directly.
+3. Topological Sort via BFS:
+    - Initialize an in-degree count for each course.
+    - Start from courses with an in-degree of 0 (those without prerequisites).
+    - Reduce the in-degree of neighboring nodes and add them to the queue when their in-degree becomes 0.
+    - If all nodes are processed (i.e., all courses can be taken in order), return True; otherwise, return False.